-Edward James Martin “Ted” Koppel was the main anchor of ABC News’ Nightline from March 1980 until November 2005.
+Edward James Martin “Ted” Koppel was the main anchor of ABC News Nightline from March 1980 until November 2005.
 This late-night news program was the brainchild of the legendary Roone Arledge.
 The program’s roots can be traced back to November 8, 1979, just four days after the start of the Iranian hostage crisis.
-It was a great pleasure to spend time with Ted at affiliate meetings and other functions during the 25+ years that he anchored Nightline.
+It was a great privilege and pleasure to spend time with Ted at affiliate meetings and other events during the 25+ years that he anchored Nightline.

-In October 1993, I was the outgoing chairman of the Siouxland Chamber of Commerce, and Ted graciously agreed to give the keynote address at the annual dinner.
-A constitutional crisis between the Russian president and the Russian parliament almost prevented Ted from attending, but some creative travel arrangements at the 11th hour helped make it happen.
+In October 1993, I was the outgoing chairman of the Siouxland Chamber of Commerce.
+Ted graciously agreed to give the keynote address at the organization’s annual dinner meeting.
+But a constitutional crisis between the Russian president and the Russian parliament almost prevented Ted from attending; only some creative travel arrangements at the 11th hour allowed it to happen.
 We flew Ted from Florida to Chicago’s O’Hare airport on a commercial flight.
 I talked the airport manager in to meeting Ted’s flight at the gate.
 He boarded the plane, escorted Ted off it, and then drove him across the tarmac in a security vehicle with lights blazing to a private jet in which I was waiting for the quick trip to Sioux City.
 That would never happen in a post-9/11 world!
 In any event, Ted and I made it to the dinner with 15 minutes to spare.

-One final postscript to this story: Richard Nixon passed away on April 22, 1994.
+One final postscript to this story: Richard Nixon coincidentally passed away on April 22, 1994 as well.
 The media coverage of the historic Hillary Clinton press conference was greatly overshadowed by that for Nixon’s death.
 The timing was perfect for Hillary, and there was little doubt that the Clinton’s and Carville calculated the likelihood of things playing out in just such a manner into account.
 As Ted Koppel would tell me later, “That s.o.b.
 Carville, he got the last laugh after all!”